jopnas/a2racing/README.md

 # a2racing
 Singleplayer only at the moment.
-I'am already working on multiplayer version.
+Multiplayer NOT tested.

 Required mods for scripts:
 - CBA: Operation Arrowhead (http://www.armaholic.com/page.php?id=6231)